shyamal18122000/web-development-projects/README.md

 **Note :- The difference between image gallery with grid and image gallery without grid is that with change in the screen size the number of rows changes in image gallery with grid and in image gallery without grid the number of rows does not change**
 ### 3. image gallery with grid:-

-It contain a code file in which html, css and javascript is used to make the web page.I have used two modules in javascript that is bootstrap.js and jquery-3.5.1.js to make it easy to make.
+It contain a code file in which html, css and javascript is used to make the web page.I have used a predefined bootstrap.css file to make it easy to make.

 After finishing the project it looks like the images inside the folder based on different screens.